Space-time extremes of severe US thunderstorm environments: Case study

 For any value of ENSO and each month, we can compute the bivariate extremal coefficient of our model by combining~\eqref{Eq_ExtrCoeffBRField} and~\eqref{Eq_VariogramFinalModelCaseStudy}.
-Figure~\ref{fig:model:extcoeff} shows parameter estimates obtained from $200$ bootstrap replicates for grid points that are $1^\circ$ longitude apart.
-For $\mathrm{ENSO} = 0^\circ$C, the estimates are rather stable across months, though they are higher in June--August for SRH.
-The seasonal variation is more pronounced when $\mathrm{ENSO}=-1^\circ$C and $\mathrm{ENSO}=1^\circ$C, especially for SRH, for which the estimated extremal coefficient during an El Ni\~no event in July is appreciably higher than in November--April.
-There is a clear decrease of the extremal coefficient (related to an increase of the range parameter) in late winter and spring during El Niño years.
-For SRH, Figure~\ref{fig:model:extcoeff_1} displays the value of the estimated model bivariate extremal coefficient between each point and a reference point at the center of the map.
-The extremal coefficients are lower in April than in August for the three chosen values of ENSO ($-1^\circ$C, $0^\circ$C, $1^\circ$C) and decrease with ENSO in April; this indicates increased extremal dependence, consistent with the larger range parameter.
-The contours in Figure~\ref{fig:model:extcoeff_1} nicely illustrate the variation with ENSO of the spatial extent of the extreme events of SRH.
+Figures~\ref{fig:model:extcoeff:prod}--\ref{fig:model:extcoeff:srh} (Supplementary Material) show the modeled extremal coefficients obtained from the $200$ bootstrap replicates for grid points that are \REVV{$100$ km apart in the horizontal direction}.
+For $\mathrm{ENSO} = 0^\circ$C, the estimates are rather stable across months, though they are generally higher in summer.
+The seasonal variation is more pronounced when $\mathrm{ENSO}=-1^\circ$C and $\mathrm{ENSO}=1^\circ$C, especially for PROD in \REVV{R3}, CAPE in R1, R3--4, and SRH in \REVV{R2--3}.
+For SRH in these regions, for instance, the estimated extremal coefficient during EN and LN events in July is appreciably higher than in November--April.
+There is a clear decrease of the extremal coefficient (related to an increase of the range parameter) \REVV{in late winter and spring during EN years.}